Robin131998/Assignment3/README.md

 Test the system’s search time for retrieving indexed information.
 Verify that the indexed structure integrates well with search and filtering features.

-### Tasks:
+### Actionable Tasks:

-- [ ] Design and implement an indexed storage mechanism.
+[ ] Design and implement an indexed storage mechanism.
-- [ ] Integrate the index with search and tagging functionality.
+[ ] Integrate indexing with tagging and filtering functionality.
-- [ ] Test the retrieval speed of the indexed data.
+[ ] Test retrieval speed with a large sample dataset.
+[ ] Document indexing workflows and ensure scalability.

 ### Requirements_2
 ### Description: